On Fourier restriction type problems on compact Lie groups: Projections of the weight lattice

 \end{lem} \begin{proof} Since $|\mu|\lesssim N$, we have $|\mu_J|\lesssim N$.
 By Lemma \ref{projtosub}, $\mu_J\in\Lambda_J$.
 Using the isometry property $|\t{Ad}_u H_J^1|=|H_J^1|$ of the adjoint map, and the fact that $|H_J^1|\lesssim N^{-1}$, we have

 Then the result follows from Lemma \ref{shift} and \ref{formulaforcharacterparabolic}. \end{proof}

 \begin{rem} For any regular element $\mu_J$ in $\Lambda_J$, $|\chi^J_{\mu_J}|$ is bounded by the dimension $|d_{\mu_J}|$, which yields the above estimate by an application of the Weyl dimension formula.
-The value of the above Lemma is mainly to treat non-regular $\mu_J$, which is usually a subtle issue in high-rank analysis. \end{rem}
+The essence of the above lemma is to treat non-regular $\mu_J$, which is usually a subtle issue in higher-rank analysis. \end{rem}